Valencia Gay Travel

 I loved the humming street cafés and the wonderful beaches, including the awesome local gay beach.

-Whether you’re looking for a new destination, or you have plans to visit several popular gay cities in Spain, Valencia should be high on your list!
+Whether you’re looking for a gay new destination, or you have plans to visit several popular gay cities in Spain, Valencia should be high on your list.
+Valencia warmly welcomes gay travelers, making for an accepting experience.

 Gay Valencia: Hotels & Where to Stay

 Where is the best place to stay in Valencia?
-Well, this city is much cheaper in comparison to Barcelona.
-Your Euros will go a lot farther, so staying in the city center is definitely worth it.
+Well, this city is much cheaper in comparison to Spain’s larger and more tourist-trodden cities.
+Your money will go a lot farther, so staying in the city center is definitely worth it.

-I stayed right near the Colon metro station.
+I stayed right near the Colón metro station.
 Streets in this area are lined with cafés and restaurants.
 El Corte Inglés, a major shopping mall is a few minutes by foot.
-If you stay close to the center of the city, then you will find it easier to walk to all the city center attractions you’d like.

 Consider renting a car in Valencia to make getting around much easier, especially if you plan to visit beaches or attractions outside the city.
 Public transport to the beach specifically can take quite a bit of time.